 What Is The Typical Interview Process For A Data-Driven PM Role

 In conclusion, the typical interview process for a data-driven PM role includes 4-6 rounds of interviews, with 75% of companies using a combination of behavioral and technical questions to assess data analysis skills.
-Judgment is crucial, as 92% of hiring managers prioritize cultural fit, highlighting the need for a focused approach.
+Judgment is crucial, as most hiring managers prioritize cultural fit, highlighting the need for a focused approach.

 A specific example of this process is the use of whiteboarding exercises, which 67% of companies use to assess problem-solving skills, a key aspect of data-driven decision making.
 In contrast to traditional interview methods, whiteboarding exercises provide a realistic assessment, with 43% of product managers reporting a significant improvement in their problem-solving abilities due to whiteboarding exercises.
 The difference lies not in the exercises themselves, but in the judgment to apply the insights correctly.